DSGQR/code-review-new-project/README.md

 ### Step 2 - Add .gitignore

-1. Write a simple .gitignore, here is a one liner
+1. Write a simple .gitignore, here is a one liner to copy into the terminal.

 ```bash
 echo ".DS_Store" > .gitignore